lethalbit/Panko/CONTRIBUTING.md

 to dip into the commit descriptions as this improves the `git bisect` experience and improves everyone's lives.

 We use rebasing to merge pull requests, so please keep this in mind and aim to keep a linear history.

+## Use of Generative AI

+This project explicitly does not allow any contributions that were generated in whole or in-part by large language models (LLMs), chatbots, or image generation systems.
+This ban includes tools, including but not limited to Copilot, ChatGPT, Claude, DeepSeek, Stable Diffusion, DALL-E, Midjourney, or Devin AI.

+This policy covers all parts of the project, including, but not limited to code, documentation, issues, artworks, comments, discussions, pull requests, and any other contributions to <PROJECT_NAME>, without exception.

+> [!NOTE]
+> It is also recommended to avoid any and all AI tools when asking questions about <PROJECT_NAME>,
+> prefer the documentation when available, as well as things such as the discussion forum, or IRC channel.
+> These tools often fabricate plausible sounding information that is entirely incorrect, or often subtly
+> incorrect and pass it off with confidence, thus misleading.

 [BSD-3-Clause]: https://spdx.org/licenses/BSD-3-Clause.htm
 [`LICENSE`]: ./LICENSE.md